-Does EIA have energy consumption and price data for cities, counties, or by zip code?
+Does EIA publish energy consumption and price data for cities, counties, or by zip code?

-The U.S. Energy Information Administration (EIA) does not have data by zip code.
-EIA has gasoline price data for some cities, and it has data for electric and natural gas distribution utilities.
+The U.S. Energy Information Administration (EIA) does not publish data according to zip code.
+EIA publishes gasoline price data for some cities, and it publishes data for electric and natural gas distribution utilities.
 EIA’s data includes:

 - Gasoline prices, including taxes, for 10 cities.

-- Electricity retail sales (a proxy for end-use consumption) and retail prices for distribution utilities.
+- Electricity retail sales (a proxy for end-use consumption) and average retail price of electricity delivered to end users for distribution utilities.
 Most cities or municipal areas are served by a single distribution utility.
-However, many utilities serve a larger area than the jurisdictional boundaries of a specific city.
-The names of the counties, by state, where each electric utility has distribution equipment, which can be used as an estimate of a utility's service territory, are in the Service Territory file of the EIA 861 survey database.
+However, many distribution utilities serve a larger area than the jurisdictional boundaries of individual cities.
+The names of the counties, by state, where each electric utility has distribution equipment and which can be used as an estimate of a utility's service territory, are in the Service Territory file of the EIA 861 survey database.
 In some cases, more than one utility may have distribution equipment in the same county.

-- Natural gas delivery/sales volumes and prices for distribution utilities.
-EIA does not have information on the service territory of natural gas utilities.
+- Natural gas delivery/sales volumes and prices for natural gas distribution utilities.
+EIA does not publish information on the service territory of natural gas utilities.

 Other FAQs about Electricity